Martinsbl/ble-workshop/tutorial/Part_1.md

 This first part of the workshop is intended to give a very quick introduction to the look and feel of Segger Embedded Studio and to give you an idea about how it is to work with Nordic's SDK.

 ## Open and build a project
-1. Make sure that you have downloaded and extracted SDK 15 to your harddrive. <span style="color:red">Make sure that the path to the SDK folder isn't too long</span>, or your projects might not compile.
+1. Make sure that you have downloaded and extracted SDK 15 to your hard drive. <span style="color:red">Make sure that the path to the SDK folder isn't too long</span>, or your projects might not compile.
 For example, this

     _"C:\SDK_15\"_